 To conduct this project, the Pharos team created and followed a four phase methodology:

-We set up high-level teams including local consultants with HIV expertise in the countries where we work and members of the core Pharos team with experience in the LAC region and program management.
-The work starts with a desk review of the key national and regional documents, plus interviews with the Global Fund and key country stakeholders to draft a preliminary set of risk hypotheses.
+We created high-level teams including local consultants with HIV expertise in the countries where we work and members of the core Pharos team with experience in the Latin American and Caribbean region and program management.
+We completed a desk review of the key national and regional documents, followed by interviews with the Global Fund and key country stakeholders to draft a preliminary set of risk hypotheses.

 First country visit:

-We travel to the countries to interview and facilitate focus groups with the main stakeholders: the CCM, CSOs, government officials of the Ministry of Finance and the Ministry of Health, think thanks, and other bilateral and international agencies.
+The team traveled to the country to interview and facilitate focus groups with the main stakeholders: the CCM, CSOs, government officials of the Ministry of Finance and the Ministry of Health, think tanks, and other bilateral and international agencies.

 Second country visit:

-After synthesizing the HIV Response epidemiological, financial and programmatic status and challenges in the country, we go back to the countries to present the main risks that emerged from the background review and the first country visit.
-Moreover, we organize workshops with the main stakeholders to validate and prioritize the identified risks and to outline the main strategies that would help the country to overcome those risks in the near future.
+After synthesizing the epidemiological, financial and programmatic status and challenges in the country, the team returned to the Dominican Republic to present the main risks that emerged from the background review and the first country visit.
+Moreover, we organized workshops with the main stakeholders to validate and prioritize the identified risks and to outline the main strategies that would help the country to overcome those risks in the near future.

-We deliver a Transition Readiness Assessment (TRA) or Sustainability and Resilience Strategy (SRS) Report to the country which includes a roadmap with the specific strategies and activities that the country needs to carry out in the upcoming years.
-The roadmap is informed by the key lessons of the project and inputs from the workshop participants.
+In the final phase, we delivered a Transition Readiness Assessment (TRA) or Sustainability and Resilience Strategy (SRS) to the country.
+This includes a roadmap with the specific strategies and activities that the country needs to carry out in the upcoming years, informed by the key lessons of the project and inputs from the workshop participants.
 All the products are validated by the key stakeholders to guarantee country ownership and achieve our client’s satisfaction.